adrifok/adrifok/README.md

  <p align="center">
  <p
    <div>
 DevOps.
-Obsessed with Pipelines (CI/CD), Deployments, MicroServicres and all those kind of stuff.
+Obsessed with Pipelines (CI/CD), Deployments, MicroServices and all those kind of stuff.
 Fullstack Developer, &#x2764 Back End - JavaScript - Node Js - Express Js - PostgreSQL - Sequelize.
 I'm a also a Technical IT Traslator (English- Spanish-Italian).
 +20 years of experience in IT industries: software and hardware.